 The CBC will be completed before enrollment in courses in which the clinical/practicum, laboratory, or classroom experience requires the CBC.
-Additionally, registering for some courses or continued enrollment within a program may be contingent upon the completion of the background check.
-Each program will provide students with specific details, deadlines, and the following required forms:
+Additionally, registering for some courses or continued enrollment within a program may be contingent upon completion of the background check.
+Each program will provide students with specific details, deadlines and the following required forms:

 - SCC Authorization and Disclosure for Criminal Background Check and Abuse Registry Checks

 - DHHS Agency Request for Information from Adult and Child Abuse Neglect Register/Registry

 A non-refundable service fee of $45 will be charged to your SCC student account at the time the background check is required or prior to registration for a particular course.
 The CBC will be conducted by Secured Data Services of Fremont, Nebraska.

 SCC is responsible for reporting to all affiliate institutions the results and completion of the CBC by all students who will be interacting or attending experiences at the affiliate site.
 No student will be allowed to begin an SCC clinical/practicum/internship experience if the report has not been completed.

 Please note, some programs may require specific CBCs and drug testing based on specific requirements for that profession.
 Check with Admissions or the Program of Study if you have further questions.